duhrer/flockquencer/docs/performance-mode.md

 The up and down arrows act as octave controls, shifting the tuning up or down by two octaves.
 The arrows are lit to indicate the current offset, as shown here.

+The octaves are colour-coded, with the lower-left note in each coloured block representing its C note.

 ![Octave Offset Diagram](../src/images/octave-controls.svg)

 ## Sequences and Arpeggiation